JeffersonLab/ersap-java/README.md

 ## Build notes

-CLARA requires the Java 14 JDK.
+ERSAP requires the Java 14 JDK.
 Prefer [AdoptOpenJDK](https://adoptopenjdk.net/) for Java binaries, and a Java version manager to install and switch JDKs.